Josh Nichols (b. 1989) is an American composer, organist, pianist, and teacher.

 As pianist, Josh continues to play as an instrumental and vocal accompanist, as well as in musical theater.
 He is also a clinician in piano improvisation, harmonization, and vocal coaching.

-As teacher, Josh teaches a wide range of students, from preteen and adolescent all the way to older adults.
+As a teacher, Josh teaches a wide range of students, from preteen and adolescent all the way to older adults.
 He also has experience teaching in group piano situations.
 In addition, his pedagogy encompasses theory, composition, and aural skills, emphasizing the whole musician as a function of their talent.

 Works for Winds